eth-hci-course/HCI-Optimization-Examples/readme.md

     ```pip install -i https://pypi.gurobi.com gurobipy```
     ```pip install matplotlib```
 - it probably asks you to install juypter and run it
-- In gneral to run it press any green arrow you see.
+- In general to run it press any green arrow you see.

-# OPTION 2: Installation with Jupter Lab
+# OPTION 2: Installation with Jupyter Lab
 - Install Python 3.8
 - Open PowerShell in admin mode (or any other shell of your OS)
 - Install jupyter lab: ```pip install jupyterlab``` https://jupyter.org/install